laundrylens/room-adventure-java/README.md

 ### Will Langley

-- File structure: Moved classes to seperate files and used `package` declarations for `include`s, improving the organization of code.
+- File structure: Moved classes to separate files and used `package` declarations for `include`s, improving the organization of code.
 - Directory structure follows reverse domain name standard.